JetBrains/junie-guidelines/guidelines/typescript/vue/nuxt/guidelines-with-explanations.md

 - Nuxt provides many built-in composables (useHead, useFetch, etc.) that are optimized for the framework

 ## State Management
-- Use useState for simple state management
+- prefer useState when possible
-- Consider Pinia for complex state management
+- use Pinia for more complex state management
 - Avoid global state when component or page-level state is sufficient
+- Do not use ref for global state
 - Structure stores by domain/feature
 - Implement proper typing for state